seduval/implem-sbox/README.md

  - The option ' --andmax' or '-a' allows you to choose a maximum for the number of AND gates wanted in the implementation
  - The option '--solmax' or '-s' (optionnal) allows you to choose the number of different solutions wanted, by default the programm will try to find all of them

- Note: We have identified a small bug which only occurs with very simple Boolean functions.
-It is very rare on S-boxes on more than 5 bits.
-We are working on a fix.

 ## Example execution